How much does it cost to make a personal injury claim?

 If you have a BTE insurance policy, you may not need to enter into a No Win, No Fee agreement depending on the terms and limits of the policy you have.

-BTE insurance may not be sufficient to cover the costs of larger claims, however; a personal injury solicitor can look over your policy documents for you if necessary, to see where you stand.Back to top
+BTE insurance may not be sufficient to cover the costs of larger claims, however.
+If you think you hold a suitable BTE policy, ask a personal injury solicitor to check your policy documents to confirm whether you are covered.

 Instead, Legal Aid covers the costs of family mediation, legal representation and legal advice in specific circumstances.
-It is for people who cannot afford to pay for legal costs themselves.
+Legal Aid is only available for people who cannot afford to pay for legal costs themselves.

 The Gov.uk website states that you could get legal aid if: